ingakv/stack-interpreter/Assignment_description.md

 4 5 odd swap odd
 ```

 The first line is composed of the symbol `odd` that is put onto the stack.
-Because the symbol `odd` is not bound to anything, it is treated as if it is preceeded with a tick.
+Because the symbol `odd` is not bound to anything, it is treated as if it is proceeded with a tick.
 So the first line is exactly the same as if it was written:

 ```
 ' odd { dup 2 div swap 2 / == if False True } fun